-$\Delta\Pi$ from the non-merged case can reach up to $\approx 10$ s at a given core mass.
-However, we again caution that $M_c$ is not directly known, and diagnosis of a past merger requires another observable, such as the radius or $\Delta\nu$ .
+As a merger remnant evolves, $\Delta\Pi$ typically evolves from being larger than that of a single star (at fixed M_c) to smaller (Figure 3.5), although it may not achieve the latter regime by the helium flash if the merger involves a sufficiently massive WD.
+In our models, departures of $\Delta\Pi$ from the non-merged case can reach up to ≈ 10 s at a given core mass.
+However, we again caution that M_c is not directly known, and diagnosis of a past merger requires another observable, such as the radius or Δv .

-Asteroseismic measurements $\Delta v$ and $\Delta \Pi$ of RGs are typically represented on a spacing diagram as shown in Figure 3.5.
+Asteroseismic measurements Δv and $\Delta \Pi$ of RGs are typically represented on a spacing diagram as shown in Figure 3.5.
 Most stars on the RGB (zoomed in on the bottom panel) cluster around a tight sequence which ultimately arises from the core mass-luminosity relation (e.g., Deheuvels, Ballot, Gehan, et al., 2022).
-This is also essentially the path followed by our $M = 0.8M{\odot}$ non-merged model, modulo a small order-unity factor owing to a weak dependence on total mass ( $\Delta v \propto M^{1/2}$ ).
+This is also essentially the path followed by our $M = 0.8M{\odot}$ non-merged model, modulo a small order-unity factor owing to a weak dependence on total mass ($\Delta v \propto M^{1/2}$).
 In this space, it is clear merger remnants usually lie above the degenerate sequence, before slowly evolving back towards it.
 The position of merger remnants above that of normal RGB stars is dominated by the larger radii of these objects at the same core mass.
-Since $\Delta v \propto R^{-3/2}$ , this shifts their positions on the diagram to the left.
-Merger remnants may also pass slightly below the degenerate sequence during their evolution (due to sufficiently small values of $\Delta \Pi$ ).
+Since $\Delta v \propto R^{-3/2}$, this shifts their positions on the diagram to the left.
+Merger remnants may also pass slightly below the degenerate sequence during their evolution (due to sufficiently small values of $\Delta \Pi$).
 This effect is however subtle.
 Stars in this region of $\Delta v - \Delta \Pi$ space may more naturally be explained by RG-MS mergers (Deheuvels, Ballot, Gehan, et al., 2022), particularly if they lie far below the degenerate sequence.

 The g-mode period spacing $\Delta\Pi$ is only observable for remnants sufficiently low on the RGB (i.e., below the RGB bump, which is the "hook" feature in Figure 3.5).
-For merger remnants in this regime, departure from the degenerate sequence is most prominent during
+For merger remnants in this regime, departure from the degenerate sequence is most prominent during the initial contraction phase after the formation of the remnant, although RGs which have passed this phase still lie above the degenerate sequence for an additional ~ 20 Myr.
+Hence, this particular asteroseismic diagnosis may only be possible for sufficiently recent mergers involving sufficiently low-mass He WDs.